bymbcom/bymb-documentation/Knowledge_Center/Knowledge_Center_Status_Dashboard.md

 *This dashboard is updated as new documents are completed*

 ## Summary of Changes Since Last Update (May 18, 2025):
-- Added new Product documentation:
+- Added major new documentation to the Services section:
-  - Hikvision Pricing Catalog v1.0
+  - Professional Services Catalog v1.0
-- Added new Services documentation:
-  - Business Process AI Automation v1.0
+  - Service Packages Deliverables v1.0
+- Expanded the Hikvision Pricing Catalog with comprehensive product listings and pricing
-- Updated "Total Progress" from 55/85 to 57/85 (67%)
+- Updated "Total Progress" from 57/85 to 60/85 (71%)
-- Decreased "Pending" from 30 to 28
+- Decreased "Pending" from 28 to 25
-- Increased Products completion from 17% to 25% (3/12 documents)
-- Increased Services documentation count from 15 to 16 (100% complete)
+- Increased Services documentation count from 16 to 18 (100% complete)
-- Updated Next Steps section to reflect completed CCTV documentation and AI Services addition
+- Updated Next Steps section with completed tasks and new priorities
-- Added new Week 5 (May 20-26) planning items